zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosconsole/README.md

     /**
      * Issue IssueConsole issueCommand method which will execute the given simple mvs console command
-     * without a params object.
+     * without a IssueConsoleInputData object.
      *
      * @param connection for connection information, see ZosConnection object
      * @param cmd        mvs command to execute